INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

 ValueReference 8 - Look Ahead
     The maximum number of queue messages that should be considered on each processing.
     Does not cause blocking behaviour if less messages are available.

+ValueReference 9 - Exchange name
+    Defines the exchange name.

+ValueReference 10 - Exchange type
+    Defines the exchange type.

+The parameter with value reference 9 is used as aa base to configure two different exchange names, for the content data connection, and health data connection.
+As such, the name of the exchange for the content data connection is: :code:`${exchange base}+"_cd"`.
+Whereas, for the health data connection, the exchange name
+is: :code:`${exchange base}+"_sh"`.

 The parameter with value reference 4 is used as a base to configure two different connections to the rabbitMQ server, with two channels each.
 Based on the ``routingKey`` the fmu configures the name of the channels as follows: